Visiting the Caracol Mayan Ruins in Belize

 view from the Caana (Sky Palace)

 I recently visited the Mayan ruins at Caracol as a day trip while on a G Adventures tour to Belize and Tikal (Guatemala).
 Caracol is an ancient Maya archaeological site located in present-day Belize.
-This archaeological site was one of the most important ancient Maya city-states.
-It played a significant role in the history and politics of the Maya civilization.
+It was one of the most important ancient Maya city-states and played a significant role in the history and politics of the Maya civilization.

-Caracol today does not have ruins as extensive as nearby Tikal in Guatemala but neither does it have the crowds that Tikal has.
+Today, Caracol does not have ruins as extensive as nearby Tikal in Guatemala, but it does not have the crowds that Tikal has.
 Plans are underway to increase tourism to Caracol, so that is one reason you should visit it today.

 Table of contents: (Hide)